FlawTechOfficial/docusaurus-netlify-cms/docs/what-is-it.md

 You will need to register an account to access features such as starting a discussion, replying to someone or liking a post.
 You can use the following platforms to register yourself:

-1. Using e-mail address
+1. Using email address
 2. Using Google account
 3. Using Facebook account

-Please note that we don't allow temporary e-mails.
-If you wish to register using your e-mail address, you will need to use your personal/work e-mail to access our forum.
+Please note that we don't allow temporary emails.
+If you wish to register using your email address, you will need to use your personal/work email to access our forum.